Students

 Joe Florance

-In addition to their undergraduate study, Joe has participated in masterclasses, workshops, and collaborations with Frank Morelli, Glenn Einschlag, William Short, George Sakakeeny, Sophie Dervaux, and Monica Ellis and the Imani Winds.
-Joe has also had opportunities to guest with the Capital City Symphony (Washington, DC) and has performed at the Kennedy Center.
+In addition to their collegiate study, Joe has participated in masterclasses, workshops, and collaborations with Aaron Pergram, Frank Morelli, Glenn Einschlag, WIlliam Short, George Sakakeeny, Sophie Dervaux, and Monica Ellis and the Imani Winds.
+Joe has also had opportunities to perform with the Flagstaff Symphony Orchestra and the Capital CIty Symphony (Washington, DC) and has performed at the International Double Reed Society Conference (IDRS).
+At the 2024 IDRS conference in Flagstaff, AZ, Joe gave two world premiere performances, Kincaid Rabb’s Cabinet of Curiosities and Sergey Khvorostianov’s Azan.
+These works were premiered alongside other members of the ASU Bassoon Studio.
 While in high school, Joe studied with Victoria King and Dr. Javier Rodriguez, who helped shape their most formative years as a bassoonist.

 Ben Kearns